drrob1/src/README.md

 29. feq -- file equal pgms mostly comparing different hash functions
 30. img, imga, img2 -- GUI pgm to show an image, and then switch easily
 31. freq -- letter counting and sorting, for use in wordle
+32. goclick, gofshowtime -- for work to keep a window active
+33. hideme -- for work, intended for the Aidoc demon.

 All the other files were either used in testing or are support files for the above programs.